Menu

 Nurturing Standards

 Sullivan said that best way to solve for such inefficiencies is to provide disclosures in accordance with recognized standards.
-Citing the frameworks established by the Taskforce on Climate-Related Financial Disclosures (TCFD), the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB), she said the market is moving in that direction.
+Citing the frameworks established by the Taskforce on Climate-Related Financial Disclosures (TCFD), the Global Reporting Initiative and the Sustainability Accounting Standards Board (SASB), she said the market is moving in that direction.

 SASB describes its standards as “important market infrastructure to help investors integrate [ESG] factors into their decision making in a rigorous, scalable way.”
 More than 200 companies globally use SASB standards for sustainability disclosures, some in financial filings and most outside, Sullivan said.